bingeli1212/nitrile-preview/doc/DOC-latex-tabularx.md

 The ltablex package, is a extension of longtable to tabularx.
 Hence the caption shouldn't be separated from the table body, and the table doesn't float.
-Moreover, komascript has a footref  command that works withhyperef`.
+Moreover, komascript has a footref command that works withhyperef.
 So it suffices to add a label when the footnote appears first.

     \documentclass[a4paper]{scrartcl}